 We are always glad to accept any resumes from enthusiastic, hard-working, dependable, team-oriented individuals with the energy and passion to create a great experience for our patients and clients.
 If you have an interest in joining our team of veterinary health care professionals now or in the future, please read on!
-Applicants we will consider are team players with pet handling experience, a basic understanding of medical office protocol and terminology, and the ability to maintain a medical-appropriate appearance and attitude at all times.
+Applicants we will consider are from those with pet handling experience, a basic understanding of medical office protocol and terminology, and the ability to maintain a medical-appropriate appearance and attitude at all times.

 We supply uniforms and assign a mentor to all new hires in their area of responsibility.
 Newly hired staff are expected to complete and sign off on a training program within the required amount of time to maintain their position.
 Please note that we do check references, and we do have an active drug and alcohol testing program in place both before and after we hire all staff.

 Because we and our clients appreciate getting to know and work with the same individuals over time, we do not hire seasonal workers.
 If you are seeking a summer job, a holiday job, or a job during college break, please do not submit an application.
 If you are a college or high school student seeking veterinary experience, and if you meet the same criteria as anyone we would hire and are willing to work dependably and reliably over a fixed short time frame, please do contact us about a volunteer position.